-Saturday, July 18.
+Saturday, July 24.
 Please arrive between 1 and 2pm.
-Upon arrival, go directly to PARKER HALL (on Wesley Rd, near the intersection of Assembly Rd and N Skyline Dr) on the Mount Sequoyah campus to complete registration.
+Upon arrival, go directly to YANCEY LODGE on the Mount Sequoyah campus to complete registration.
 There will be signs directing you from the entrance of the retreat center to the building.
-Students will move into their residence hall and meet in CLAPP AUDITORIUM at 2pm for orientation.
+Students will move into their residence hall and meet at 2pm for orientation.
 All visitors will be asked to leave campus by the 3pm official program start.

 Because of the short duration of the program, visitors will not be permitted on campus except in emergency situations.
 In the case of an emergency that necessitates an in-person visit with a student, one of the Parent/Guardians or Emergency Contacts from the student’s Agreement and Responsibility Form should contact the Director of the Program to make arrangements for the visit.

 Clothing, Sneakers or close-toed athletic shoes, Pajamas, Toiletries including water shoes/flip flops, Prescription Medications (only if issued in student’s name), Umbrella

 Cell Phone, Tablets (e.g. iPad, Kindle, Zune, Nook, etc.), Computers, Swimsuit, Musical instruments and associated equipment (no amplifiers), Snacks that do not need to be refrigerated, Board games/Cards, Camera

 The SummerStage program will NOT be responsible for lost or damaged items, students hold full responsibility for any item that they elect to bring with them to the program.
 Students are advised to lock their rooms to make sure that their personal effects are secure.